-From the Old World to the New, our map and highlights page explores some of the finest wine-producing destinations including France, Italy, Georgia and South Africa, with some sterling advice from our suppliers too.
+From Africa to Europe, our map and highlights page explores some of the finest wine-producing destinations including France, Italy, Georgia and South Africa, with some sterling advice from our partners too.

 Wine tasting vacations in South Africa explore the prestigious Winelands just to the east of Cape Town, principally the historic towns of Stellenbosch, Franschhoek and Paarl.